maylay/postActiv/README.md

-# GNU social 1.2.x
-2015
+# postActiv 1.0
+(c) 2016 Maiyannah Lysander <maiyannah@member.fsf.org>

+Derived from code copyright various sources:
-(c) Free Software Foundation, Inc
+ * gnuSocial (C) 2015, Free Software Foundation, Inc
-(c) StatusNet, Inc
+ * StatusNet (C) 2008-2011, StatusNet, Inc

-This is the README file for GNU social, the free software social networking platform.
+This is the README file for postActiv, a fork of gnuSocial, the free software social networking platform which refactors the code base and adds several patches and features.
 It includes general information about the software and the project.

 Some other files to review: